-Join Todd Perkins for an in-depth discussion in this video Using the exercise files and challenges, part of Teach Kids Programming with iOS.
+Join Todd Perkins for an in-depth discussion in this video Using the exercise files and challenges, part of Teaching iOS Programming to Kids.

 This course has accompanying exercise files.
 The exercise files are organized by chapters.
 Each chapter folder contains some subfolders that connect to projects used throughout the chapter.
 Most chapters just use one main project, for example chapter one uses a project called Launch Menu.
 Of course you can double click the xCode project to open the file in xCode.
 And then each chapter has a challenge folder, and a solution folder.
 Some folders, like the solution folder here, contains a sub-folder of the challenge project.